 History of collaborative divorce

 In 1990, a Minneapolis, Minnesota lawyer named Stew Webb was struggling with the traditional litigated divorce process.
-Stew had spent 15 years representing clients divorce the traditional adversarial way, relying upon court imposed rules and directives.
+Stew had spent 15 years representing clients divorcing the traditional adversarial way, relying upon court imposed rules and directives.
 He saw how destructive litigation could be, not only to the other spouses but also, to his clients and their children.
 Breaking with tradition, Stew decided to only represent clients who agreed not to go to court thus creating the collaborative way to divorce.

 Stew’s clients and their spouses would need to agree to negotiate a resolution of all financial and parenting issues in a constructive and respectful manner in joint meetings with the spouse and his or her attorney.
 Both spouses would have to be amenable to listening to the other’s concerns and to creatively crafting solutions to meet each other’s needs without the threat of litigation.